jmfulgham/font-parse/README.md

-# Webflow Font Family Scraper
+#Font Family Scraper

-Given a URL input, scrape the webpage and its related files to find all fonts being used on the site.
+This was a code challenge given to me to scrape a webpage and its related files to find all fonts being used on the site.

-### Technologies to use
+### Technologies I used

 - node.js
 - express.js